 - be currently enrolled in a US college or university and have completed at least one year of study by start of the program in June, 2023

 - have completed a college-level introductory chemistry course (or equivalent AP course)

 - be able to commit 30 hours per week, for 10 weeks of the summer, to the research and research-related activities of the program

 - if you have eligibility questions, please send an email to MIVREU@umn.edu

-Please note that this is a competitive program – in 2021, we were able to invite less than 20% of the applicants to participate in the MIV-REU program.
-While the final success rate will depend upon the number of applications received, we expect the 2022 program year to be even more competitive.
+Please note that this is a competitive program – we typically have space for less than 20% of the applicants to participate in the MIV-REU program.
+While the final success rate will depend upon the number of applications received, we expect the 2023 program year to be very competitive.

 Please read all of the application instructions before beginning your application.

 A complete application consists of the following materials: